Tap the text to show or hide reading controls.

 — Knock, knock.

-That was when a careful knocking sound came from the door of the sickroom.
+That was when a careful knock came at the door of the sickroom.

 “Young Master… are you awake?”